panoply/syncify/readme.md

 }
 ```

-> You can also apply this to your global workspace settings too, but it is recommended you extends schema on a per-project basis.

 # Configuration

 Syncify configuration and options are defined with a `package.json` file.
 You can use the `"stores"` property to define theme targets.
 By default, Syncify will assume your _src_ files exist within a `source` directory (relative to your project root) and folders/files within the directory are structured in the default Shopify theme structure.

 ### Defaults

 The default configuration options Syncify uses will be automatically applied to your `package.json` file after installing the module.
-If you are using [VS Code](https://code.visualstudio.com/) then please add [Package Schema](#package-schema) reference to your workspace settings.
+If you are using [VS Code](https://code.visualstudio.com/) then please add the [Package Schema](#package-schema) reference to your workspace settings file to enable intellisense features.

 <!-- prettier-ignore -->
 ```jsonc